Do Banner Ads Actually Work?

 In reality, it is not so simple.
 This linear logic is often inaccurate, which is exactly why marketers struggle to determine if a banner ad is actually working or if they should stop sinking money into it.

-When using banner ads to drive awareness, the goal is to get as many eyes on the ad as possible, to expose it to as many people as possible—to inform your target audience about your great product.
-Furthermore, decade long research shows that a user needs to see your ad at least 7 times to retain its message.
-So, your goal is to get a maximum exposure to a maximum number of people over an extended period of time.
-This means you need to run your ad for at least 6 months –depending on the # of impressions the ad receives—before you can understand the impact.
+When using banner ads to drive awareness, the goal is to get as many eyes on the ad as possible, to expose it to as many people as possible—- to gain a place in their mind, or gain mindshare.
+Decade long research shows that a user needs to see your ad at least 7 times to retain its message.
+This means that ad duration matters; the longer the ad runs the more impressions it receives.

 But it is not always about the CTR.